Skip to main content Scroll Top

 — Alanna

-Knowing what was coming ahead of time and seeing quotes like these before you go looking to figure out what the heck is going on would be a game-changer.
+If we knew what was coming ahead of time (anticipatory guidance) and heard quotes like these from others like us before we were surprised by perimenopause, it would be a game-changer.
 The changes associated with this time of life shouldn’t be a secret.
-Armed with information, we can deal with a lot.
-Especially when we know that these seemingly out-of-the-blue changes are normal, we’ve got company and we aren’t going crazy!
+Armed with information, we can deal with a lot, especially when we know that these seemingly out-of-the-blue changes are normal, we’ve got company and we aren’t going crazy!

 References